ash-project/ash/documentation/tutorials/get-started.md

 And run `mix deps.get`, to install the dependency.

-### Building your first Ash API
+### Building your first Ash Domain

 The basic building blocks of an Ash application are Ash resources.
-They are tied together by an API module (not to be confused with a web API), which will allow you to interact with those resources.
+They are tied together by a domain module, which will allow you to interact with those resources.

-It might be helpful to think of an Ash API as a Bounded Context (in the Domain Driven Design sense), or as a Service (in the microservice sense).

 ### Creating our first resource

-Let's start by creating our first resource along with our first API.
+Let's start by creating our first resource along with our first domain.
 We will create the following files:

-- The API [Helpdesk.Support] - `lib/helpdesk/support.ex`
+- The domain [Helpdesk.Support] - `lib/helpdesk/support.ex`
 - Our Ticket resource [Helpdesk.Support.Ticket] - `lib/helpdesk/support/ticket.ex`.

 To create the required folders and files, you can use the following command in your terminal: